The Outsider’s Advantage

 Seeing organisations from the edges

 I grew up between cultures, built my career across countries, and learned early that some of the most interesting insights come from the margins.
-This blog is place to think out loud about work, marketing, finance and leadership – from that vantage point.
+This blog is a place to think out loud about work, marketing, finance and leadership – from that vantage point.
 A place for CMOs, CFOs, and business leaders to reflect on what’s changing and what’s important.

 Watch, Read, Listen